railwayapp/docs/src/docs/reference/static-outbound-ips.md

 Static Outbound IPs allows customers on the Pro plan to assign a permanent outbound IPv4 address to a service.
 This IP address will **always** be used for outbound traffic from any replicas running within the service.

+## Use Cases

 This feature may be useful to you if you're using a third-party service provider or firewall which requires you to whitelist which IP addreseses your services will be connecting from, such as MongoDB Atlas.

+The IPv4 address assigned to your service through this feature **cannot** be used to receive inbound traffic.

 ## Enabling Static Outbound IPs